-WHY PROMPT ENROLLMENT IS IMPORTANT
+WHY IMMEDIATE ENROLLMENT IS IMPORTANT

 Delays and challenges in enrollment significantly impact the educational experience and outcomes of students in foster care.
-Enrollment delays are common, despite the laws and practices established in the education and child welfare systems to prevent them.
+Enrollment delays are common, despite state and federal laws and practices established in the education and child welfare systems to prevent them.
 Challenges to enrollment include the following issues: